Big Boss Man (song): Legacy

 In 1990, the song was inducted into the Blues Foundation Hall of Fame.
 In its induction statement, blues historian Jim O'Neal noted that the song's appeal went beyond blues musicians and:

 If there ever was a blues theme for the proletariat, it was Jimmy Reed’s 1961 smash, "Big Boss Man".
 "You got me workin', boss man, workin' 'round the clock, I want me a drink of water but you won’t let Jimmy stop," Reed sang, but the refrain asserted "You ain’t so big, you’re just tall, that’s all."

 The Rock and Roll Hall of Fame included it in its 1995 list of the "500 Songs That Shaped Rock and Roll".

 As one of Reed's best-known songs, "Big Boss Man" has been recorded by numerous artists.
 In 1967, a version by Elvis Presley from the Clambake soundtrack reached number 38 on the Billboard Hot 100 singles chart.
 He performed the song as part of a medley during the Elvis 1968 Comeback Special.
+"Big Boss Man" was covered by the Syndicate of Sound on their first album, "Little Girl."
 In their early days, "Big Boss Man" was part of the Grateful Dead's concert repertoire.
 It was usually sung by Ron "Pigpen" McKernan, who also provided blues-style harmonica accompaniment.
 According to group chronicler David Malvinni, McKernan's "powerful voice" was well-suited to deliver convincing renditions of older blues songs, compared to vocals by other blues revival bands.
 A live recording first appeared on their 1971 self-titled album.

 B.B.
 King recorded the song for his 1985 album Six Silver Strings.
 Released on a single by MCA Records, his rendition reached number 62 on Billboards Hot Black singles chart.
 Hope Sandoval recorded the song for Mercury Rev's 2019 album Bobbie Gentry's The Delta Sweete Revisited.
 An album review noted: "Hope Sandoval takes 'Big Boss Man' in just the way you'd want and expect Hope Sandoval to take 'Big Boss Man' – like it's an old Velvet Underground ballad she's just heard."